 - Pain during intercourse

 It is important to talk with your health care team about any sexual or physical side effects you experience from cancer or cancer treatment.
-They will suggest ways to help you manage or minimize the symptoms.
+They will suggest ways to help you manage or lessen the symptoms.

 Overcoming anxiety about starting a new sexual relationship